Black Jade Journal

 Revealing new chapters in the African Diaspora

-Did you know? - When the book "The Autobiography of Malcolm X" was published in Tokyo it leaped to the No. 1 spot on the bestseller list in less than three weeks.
+Did you know - When the book "The Autobiography of Malcolm X" was published in Tokyo it leaped to the no. 1 spot on the bestseller list in less than 3 weeks?
 Malcolm X became such a popular figure in Japan that a street in Tokyo was renamed "Malcolm X Boulevard".

-Did you know? - When W. E. B. DuBois visited China in 1959, Chou Enlai (the Prime Minister of China) declared W. E. B. DuBois' birthday a national holiday in China.
+Did you know - When W. E. B. DuBois visited China in 1959, Chou Enlai (the Prime Minister of China) declared W. E. B. DuBois' birthday a national holiday China?

 Blacks in Asia: India & Philippines